JaiveerSahni/Black_Friday_Dataset-EDA/README.md

 ## 🚀 How to Run

-Open the `EDA_Black_Friday_Cleaned.ipynb` notebook in Jupyter or Google Colab and run all cells to reproduce the analysis.
+Open the `EDA_Black_Friday.ipynb` notebook in Jupyter or Google Colab and run all cells to reproduce the analysis.

 ## 🛠️ Tools Used